zhenfu-wen01/threat-mvpa/README.md

 Install Python 3.8 and run 'pip -r install requirements.txt' to install the required toolboxes.

-The main folder contains all the notebooks for the analysis.
+The main folder contains all the notebooks for the main analysis.
 The order to run the codes:
 1. mvpa_step00_extract_features: extract features based on different masks;
 2. mvpa_step01_cross_validation: conduct cross-validation on the discovery dataset;
 3. mvpa_step02_external_validation: conduct external validation on the validation datasets;